wdbacker/qewd-howtos/ReverseProxy.md

   }
 }
 ```

-## A basic html single page app using qewd-client.js
+## Example settings for a basic html single page app using qewd-client.js

 Applying this proxy setup to the basic example that comes with qewd-client:
 ```html